vosonlab/SocialMediaLab/README.md

 The [SocialMediaLab page on the VOSON website](http://voson.anu.edu.au/SocialMediaLab) also has several "how to" guides, including an "Absolute Beginners Guide to SocialMediaLab" tutorial aimed at people with little or no programming experience.

-## Using the Magrittr's pipe interface
+## Using Magrittr's pipe interface

 The process of authentication, data collection and creating social network can be expressed with the 3 verb functions: *Authenticate*, *Collect* and *Create*.
 The following are some of the examples from the package documentation expressed with the pipe interface.